 When an action has been duly filed in court, a suit number and court will be assigned to the matter and such matter will be listed on the court’s cause list.

-It is also trite to state that there is a limitation period by the statute of limitation that can prevent an action to be instituted in court by a plaintiff.
-On that note the statute of limitation must be considered to ensure that the time limit for bringing an action against a company has not passed; limitation periods differ and usually dependent on the circumstance of the case and when the cause of action arose.
+It is also trite to state that there is a limitation period by the statute of limitations that can prevent an action to be instituted in court by a plaintiff.
+On that note the statute of limitations must be considered to ensure that the time limit for bringing an action against a company has not passed; limitation periods differ and usually dependent on the circumstance of the case and when the cause of action arose.

 In conclusion, a company can be sued in its capacity because upon registration it becomes a legal personality that can sue or be sued.
 Various disputes that may arise between a company and an individual or between two corporate entities such as negligence, breach of contract, and among others can be resolved by a court of competent jurisdiction.

 Before an action can be brought against a company, the cause of action must be genuine in order for the court to adjudicate on the matter.
 Nevertheless, most organizations or businesses prefer to settle matters amicably rather than resorting to court to protect the image of the company.